nuzonnah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execution permission to owner, group owner, and other users
+sets no permissions to owner and group , but all permissions to other user